 But giving

-them the drug tranexamic acid (TXA) almost halved these complications.
+them the drug tranexamic acid (TXA) cut those complications nearly in half.

 Anaesthetists